iriyagupta/cvitsearch-se/README.md

 An easy interface for  user to search for the academic data, which is OCR processed(OCRWeb by CVIT, IIITH).

-Currently has the collaboration from NDLI(IITKGP) adn British Library.
+Currently has the collaboration from NDLI(IITKGP) and British Library.

 ### Requirements